INNOVATION THROUGH AUTOMATION

 MRF Sorting Lines

-MRF Sorting Lines are a type of conveyor typically used in the recycling industry to separate different types of materials.
+Materials Recovery Facilities (MRF) sorting lines are a type of conveyor typically used in the recycling industry to separate different types of materials.
 They consist of a series of belts, screens, magnets, and optical sorters that move the waste along the line and divert it into different bins or containers.
 MRF Sorting Lines conveyors can improve the efficiency and quality of recycling by reducing manual labor and increasing the recovery rate of valuable materials.

 Previous slide